 Step 4: What do I need to do?

 Ok, ok, so if I want to start today, what do I need to do?

 - Gather as much information as possible about what you like to do and never stop learning

-Ex.: If you want to be a professional singer, learn about singing on pitch, on the beat, diverse techniques.
-If you want to be a guitarist, learn the chords, check out the diverse techniques.
+For example, if you want to be a professional singer, learn about singing on pitch, on the beat, and diverse techniques.
+Likewise, as a guitarist, learn the chords, check out the diverse techniques.

 - Know or learn your gear